Back to Journal

 The JargonWhat It Actually Means

-Touch baseHave a brief conversation to align.
+Touch baseHave a brief conversation or exchange.

 EOD / COBEnd of day / Close of business.